phsycologicalFudge/AVDatabase/README.md

 ## Attribution

 ColourSwift AVDatabase and ColourSwift AV+ Engine are components of the **ColourSwift Security Suite**.
-Copyright © 2025 ColourSwift Technologies Ltd.
+Copyright © 2025 ColourSwift Ltd.
 All rights reserved.